parse-community/docs/_includes/graphql/queries.md

 }
 ```

 Here using `Node Relay` is useful for writing generic requests for your front end components.
-For example:
-Assuming we already have a `User` with a `Relay Node Id: X1VzZXI6Q1lMeWJYMjFjcw==` and `username: "johndoe"`
+For example, assuming we already have a `User` with a `Relay Node Id: X1VzZXI6Q1lMeWJYMjFjcw==` and `username: "johndoe"`.

 ```js
 // Header